ovsundal/Dog-Breed-Classifier-Project/README.md

 ### To run the project
 1. Download the project as a zip file (warning: all data is included - total size is ~760 MB)
-2. Unzip and start the project (f.e. anaconda)
-3. Open the "Dog vision classifier.ipynb"
+2. Unzip and launch "Dog vision classifier.ipynb" in anaconda (or another jupyter notebook reader)

 (NB!
-If you do not have a GPU, training the network will take a very long time)
+If you do not have a GPU on the running computer, training the network will take a very long time)